vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_cert_options.md

 <pre>--tls-cert-path '<i>path_to_certificate_folder</i>'
 </pre>

-### Select CA Certificate PEM File <a id="ca-pem"></a>

-The public portion of a CA that vSphere Integrated Containers Engine uses to validate client certificates.
-The client certificates are used as credentials for access to the Docker API running in the VCH.
-This does not need to be the same CA as you use to sign the server certificate, if you use a custom CA to sign server certificates.
-You can specify multiple CAs.

-#### Create VCH Wizard

-If you use the Create Virtual Container Host wizard and you do not disable client verification, it is **mandatory** to upload at least one custom CA file.
-The Create Virtual Container Host wizard does not support automatic generation of CA files.

-1. Leave the **Client Certificates** switch in the green ON position, to enable verification of client certificates.
-2. For **Select the certificate pem** file, click **Select** and navigate to an existing `ca.pem` file for the custom CA that you use to sign client certificates.
-3. Optionally click **Select** again to upload additional CAs.

-#### vic-machine Option

-`--tls-ca`, `--ca`

-Specify the path to an existing `ca.pem` file for the custom CA that you use to sign client certificates.
-Include the filename in the path.
-You can specify `--tls-ca` multiple times.
-If not specified, or if no CA exists in the certificate folder on the machine on which you run `vic-machine`, `vic-machine create` automatically generates a CA.

-<pre>--tls-ca <i>path_to_ca_file</i></pre>

 ### Server Certificate <a id="server-cert"></a>

 A custom X.509 server certificate for the VCH if you do not use  an automatically generated server certificate.
 This certificate identifies the VCH endpoint VM both to Docker clients and to browsers that connect to the VCH Admin portal.
 For information about the requirements for server certificates, see [Custom Certificates](#custom) above.